vmware-archive/nsxraml/md-version/nsxvapi.md

 ----

 * **put** *(secured)*: Apply a security tag to the specified virtual machine.

+You can specify multiple VMs by ID by providing a comma separated list.
+However, there is a URL length limit of 16000 characters.
+To optimize performance, tag up to 500 VMs in a single call.

+For example: `PUT /api/2.0/services/securitytags/tag/securitytag-21/vm/vm-102,vm-134,vm-276`

 * **delete** *(secured)*: Detach a security tag from the specified virtual machine.

+You can specify multiple VMs by ID by providing a comma separated list.
+However, there is a URL length limit of 16000 characters.
+To optimize performance, tag up to 500 VMs in a single call.

+For example: `DELETE /api/2.0/services/securitytags/tag/securitytag-21/vm/vm-102,vm-134,vm-276`

 ### /2.0/services/securitytags/vm/{vmId}
 Working With Security Tags on a Specific Virtual Machine